 Research Interests: Political economy and ecology, international development, commodity studies, agrarian studies environmental politics, natural resources.

-Associate Professor of History, North Carolina State University
+Professor of History, North Carolina State University

 Research interests: Social problems and urban social history in imperial Japan